 Students who are making satisfactory progress in the program are expected to perform "frequently" or "consistently" in all areas.

 Students demonstrate proficiency in the theory, history, management and practice of theatre applied to a wide range of plays, periods and genres.

-c.
-An understanding of the common elements and vocabulary of theatre and of the interaction of these elements, and be able to employ this knowledge in analysis, including analyses of their productions.
+- An understanding of the common elements and vocabulary of theatre and of the interaction of these elements, and the ability to employ this knowledge in analysis; including analyses of their productions.

-d.
-The ability to place works of theatre in historical and stylistic contexts and have some understanding of the cultural milieu in which they were created and develop and defend informed judgments about theatre
+- The ability to place works of theatre in historical and stylistic contexts and have some understanding of the cultural milieu in which they were created and develop and defend informed judgments about theatre.

 SLO2: CRITICAL THINKING, ANALYSIS, RESEARCH AND WRITING SKILLS

-- Design: Students demonstrate the ability to consistently undertake visual/aural research which translates into design ideas that support story.
+Design: Students demonstrate the ability to undertake visual/aural research which translates into design ideas that support story.

 SLO3: APPLICATION & PERFORMANCE / PRODUCTION EFFECTIVENESS